aptos-labs/aptos-core/developer-docs-site/docs/indexer/api/index.md

 ### TypeScript Client

-The Aptos TypeScript SDK provides an IndexerClient for making queries to the Aptos Indexer API.
-Learn more [here](/sdks/ts-sdk/typescript-sdk-indexer-client-class).
+The Aptos TypeScript SDK provides an API functions for making queries to the Aptos Indexer API.
+Learn more [here](../../sdks/new-ts-sdk/fetch-data-from-chain.md).